rgb250/Tool_Box/Terraform/notes.md

 terraform plan
 ````
 It evaluates a Terraform configuration to determine the desired state of all the
-ressources it declares then compares that desired state to the real infrastructure
+resources it declares then compares that desired state to the real infrastructure
 object

 ## Applying